jfadev/jfa-whatsapp-chatbot/README.md

         `${customEndpoint}/delivery-check-stock.php/?item=${input}&qty=${parents.pop()}`
       ).then((res) => res.json());
       return response.stock === 0
         ?
-"Item number $input is not avilable in this moment!"
+"Item number $input is not available in this moment!"
         : output;
     },
   },